Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

           says Successful upload of recipe. and you are directed to the recipes page with the list of all the recipes.
 All worked well with no errors.
         - Now if you return to your profile page your recipe will be there with an edit green button and a red delete button on your recipe.
 If you notice this is only on your recipe and none other.
           This is because you are logged in.
 You may only edit or delete your own recipes.
-        You can now log out and you are then taken back to the home page.
+        You can now log out and you are then taken back to the home page.<br>

+## Defects
+ - Line spacing issues.
+With the help of [Stackoverflow](https://stackoverflow.com/questions/498461/how-to-save-user-entered-line-breaks-from-a-textarea-to-a-database)
+   I managed to sort out the problem.
+ - Have had some responsive issues where the smaller screens were not aligning, only to find i was missing a bracket. once in place all worked well.

+ ## Still to be fixed
+ - There is an intermittant bug that i have not been able to replicate or fix. i keep getting a  "POST /login HTTP/1.1" 302 - Tutor support tried to help but it stumpped them too.
+ - I would like to iron out some issues on the smaller screens, they are functional but not ideal.I would be looking to put the buttons vertically centered next to the images.

 # Deployment